ricoli/nearest/README.md

 nearest
 =======

-Gives the nearest X unit of time
+Gives the nearest timestamp by X seconds